What do these papers mean?

 Tell the judge your side of the story, in writing

-While you wait for your court date, you also have the option of explaining what you want to happen in the case and why.
-If you need help, you can go to your local Self-Help Center.
+While you wait for your court date, you have the option of filling out a response to explain in writing what you want to happen in the case and why.

 Responding to a request for a restraining order